Yoani Sánchez: Blogging and digital publishing

-In the end the protesters left with the conviction that they couldn't wait to be allowed inside for the next debate.
+In the end the protesters left with the conviction that they could not wait to be allowed inside for the next debate.
 For Sánchez, this added a push to start what she terms "this exorcism called Generation Y".
 Sánchez launched her blog, Generation Y, on April 9, 2007.
 The national baseball playoffs were underway, and the first post used the baseball fever to compare what Cubans are allowed to shout, and display on homemade posters, "Santiago, Go Santiago!" and what they are not: "Internet for all!"
 The blog was hosted in Germany on an Internet domain by Cronon AG, and was designed by Sánchez.
 Later, the blog was transferred to WordPress, and was eventually upgraded to allow comments by readers.